 Motion Detection Chicken Coop Cameras

-Motion detection cameras work by sensing any motion that occurs, typically at night by using infrared light.
+Motion detection cameras and surveillance cameras work by sensing any motion that occurs, typically at night by using infrared light.
 Once any motion is detected in their range of sight, they turn on and either begin recording, like a trail camera.

-Otherwise, they are connected to a wifi signal and send a real time alert to your smart device (phone, computer, tablet or smart speaker).
+Otherwise, the coop cam is connected to a wifi signal and send a real time alert to your smart device (phone, computer, tablet or smart speaker).

-Regardless of their make though, typically once a person or animal walks by the camera, the motion triggers the power to come on and either records them or sends you a live feed.
+Regardless of their make though, typically once a person or animal walks by the camera, the motion triggers the power to come on and either records them and keeps in video storage or sends you a live feed.

 The video or photos (you sometimes have the option for one or the other) can be stored in a camera card (if your camera has one) or in the units' internal storage, or can be backed up on a cloud storage; typically with a subscription service.